Amory Lovins: Nuclear power limitations

-Lovins wrote that nuclear power plants are intermittent in that they will sometimes fail unexpectedly, often for long periods of time.
+Lovins wrote (as an attempt to balance the inherently intermittent nature of solar and wind) that nuclear power plants are intermittent in that they will sometimes fail unexpectedly, often for long periods of time.
 For example, in the United States, 132 nuclear plants were built, and 21% were permanently and prematurely closed due to reliability or cost problems, while another 27% have at least once completely failed for a year or more.
 The remaining U.S. nuclear plants produce approximately 90% of their full-time full-load potential, but even they must shut down (on average) for about 1 out of each 18 months for scheduled refueling and maintenance.
 To cope with such intermittence by nuclear (and centralized fossil-fueled) power plants, utilities install a "reserve margin" of roughly 15% extra capacity spinning ready for instant use.

 Lovins also argues that nuclear plants have an additional disadvantage: for safety, they must instantly shut down in a power failure, but due to the inherent nuclear-physics of the systems, they can't be restarted quickly.
 For example, during the Northeast Blackout of 2003, nine operating U.S. nuclear units had to shut down temporarily.
 During the first three days after restarting, their output was less than 3% of normal.
 After twelve days of restart, their average capacity loss had exceeded 50 percent.

 Lovins provided his general assessment of nuclear power in a 2011 Huffington Post article, saying that "Nuclear power is the only energy source where mishap or malice can kill so many people so far away; the only one whose ingredients can help make and hide nuclear bombs; the only climate solution that substitutes proliferation, accident, and high-level radioactive waste dangers.
 Indeed, nuclear plants are so slow and costly to build that they reduce and retard climate protection".
 With respect to the 2011 Japanese nuclear accidents, Lovins wrote: "An earthquake-and-tsunami zone crowded with 127 million people is an unwise place for 54 reactors".

 Regarding nuclear power in the United Kingdom, Amory Lovins commented in 2014 that:

 Britain's plan for a fleet of new nuclear power stations is ... unbelievable ...
 It is economically daft.
 The guaranteed price [being offered to French state company EDF] is over seven times the unsubsidized price of new wind in the US, four or five times the unsubsidized price of new solar power in the US.
 Nuclear prices only go up.
 Renewable energy prices come down.
 There is absolutely no business case for nuclear.
 The British policy has nothing to do with economic or any other rational base for decision making.